ChondroFiller Explained: An Injectable, Cell-Free Collagen Gel for Joint Wear

 • It is a non-surgical, injectable, cell-free collagen gel that may add a protective, cushioning layer over worn joint surfaces — no cell harvesting and no operation.
 It is not a cure for arthritis.

-• A minimally invasive, image-guided injection into the joint, with prompt return to normal activities afterwards.
+• A minimally invasive, image-guided injection into the joint, typically as an outpatient procedure, with prompt return to normal activities afterwards.

 Where to go from here